Now available for concession card households

 How do I apply?

-Applications are made online.
 If you do not have access to the internet, or are uncomfortable using technology, we are here to help.
+You can visit Ballarat East Neighbourhood House during our drop in hours listed below, or contact us to make an appointment at another time by calling 0422 612 052.

 What do I need for the application process?